etianen/py.sh/README.md

 ### Q: Why is this useful?

-These things are otherwise really hard to do:
+These things are otherwise tricky to do:

 - Run a modern Python interpreter on an outdated version of Linux.
 - Produce offline installers for a Python project.